Last updated on May 8, 2025

 How Much Does It Cost to Draft on Magic Online?

 The cost of drafting on MTGO depends on the events you join.
-Phantom events are cheaper than regular ones because you don’t get any of the cards you Draft and you only get Play Points.
-On the contrary, regular events are pricier since you can sell the extra cards you don’t need.
+Phantom events are cheaper than regular ones because you don't get any of the cards you draft, only Play Points.
+On the contrary, regular events are pricier since you can sell the extra cards you don't need.

-Here are the most common rates of the Limited events you can join:
+Here are the most common rates for Limited on MTGO:

 Sealed Events also have a similar rate: